SSL Certificates

 SSL is a cryptographic protocol that provides end-to-end encryption and integrity for all web requests.
-Apps that transmit sensitive data should enable SSL to ensure all information is transmitted securely.
+Applications that transmit sensitive data should enable SSL to ensure all information is transmitted securely.

-To enable SSL on a custom domain, e.g., www.example.com
+To enable SSL on a custom domain, such as www.example.com, use the SSL certificate endpoint.

 Overview

-Because of the unique nature of SSL validation, provisioning SSL for your domain is a multi-step process that involves several third-parties.
+Due to the unique nature of SSL validation, provisioning SSL for your domain is a multi-step process that involves several third parties.
 You will need to:

 - Purchase an SSL certificate from your SSL provider

-Purchasing an SSL cert varies in cost and process depending on the vendor.
+Purchasing an SSL certificate varies in cost and process depending on the vendor.
 RapidSSL offers a simple way to purchase a certificate and is a recommended solution.
-If you’re able to use this provider, see buy an SSL certificate with RapidSSL for instructions.
+If you can use this provider, see buy an SSL certificate with RapidSSL for instructions.

 DNS and Domain Configuration

-Once the SSL certificate is provisioned and your cert is confirmed, you must route requests for your domain through Drycc.
-Unless you’ve already done so, add the domain specified when generating the CSR to your app with:
+Once the SSL certificate is provisioned and confirmed, you must route requests for your domain through Drycc.
+Unless you’ve already done so, add the domain specified when generating the CSR to your application with:

 Adding www.example.com to foo... done